OronNadiv/drnadiv.com/content/blog/template8/index.md

 ---
 isVisible: no
-id: '13-kjskdjfsodf33fd8'
-title: 'Template title'
+id: 'how to get your child to eat plant-based foods and like it'
+title: 'Teaching Your Children to Love Plant-Based Foods'
 date: '2030-08-01T00'
-description: 'Template description'
+description: 'I have discussed the health and environmental benefits of plant-based diets for kids, but what about the practical aspects? '
 featuredImage: './featured.jpg'
-category: template_category
+category: Nutrition
 tags:
+  - nutrition
-  - template_tag
+  - plant-based
----

-TODO